dodona-edu/dolos/README.md

 Dolos aims to be:

-- **Easy to use** by offering an online web service with an intuitive user interface
+- **Easy to use** by offering a web app with an intuitive user interface
 - **Flexible** to support many programming languages
 - **Powerful** by using state-of-the-art algorithms to help you discover plagiarism

-Dolos is an [online service](https://dolos.ugent.be) that analyses source code files for similarities between them.
+Dolos is a [web app](https://dolos.ugent.be) that analyses source code files for similarities between them.
 In addition, it offers a command-line interface to run an analysis locally, showing the interactive user interface in your browser by launching a local webserver.
 The analysis results are available in machine readable CSV files and Dolos can be integrated as a [JavaScript library](https://www.npmjs.com/package/@dodona/dolos-lib) in other applications empowering users to integrate plagiarism detection in their personal workflow.